FlowerSuNa/Ad_Tracking_Project/04_Modeling.md

 # 4. Modeling
 [source code](04_Modeling.py) <br>

-Find the important features and then, do Modeling using Logistic Regression, Decision Tree, Random Forest, Gradient boosting and LightGBM.
+Find the important features and then, make the model using Logistic Regression, Decision Tree, Random Forest, Gradient boosting and LightGBM.

 <br>